mojaloop/mini-loop/README.md

 ## Overview

 Mini-loop is a simple, opinonated 'out of the box' installation of [Mojaloop](https://mojaloop.io) for test and demonstration purposes.
 The goal is to make it easy and reliable to deploy Mojaloop both locally or in a cloud environment.
 This project essentially automates the instructions for the linux installation in the mojaloop documentation at https://mojaloop.io/documentation/deployment-guide/local-setup-linux.html#mojaloop-setup-for-linux-ubuntu.
 There are however some minor variations from these onboarding docs, such as using helm3 charts and enabling kubernetes version 1.18.
 See [#1070-helm3](https://github.com/mojaloop/project/issues/1070) and [#219-kubernetes-version](https://github.com/mojaloop/helm/issues/219) for more deatils.

 ## Description / Approach

 Using Hashicorp Vagrant, a VirtualBox Ubnutu VM or Google Cloud VM is created and all of the components required to run mojaloop are automatically installed and configured into this VM.
-One the VM is booted the mojaloop helm chart is deployed and the mojaloop kubernetes pods and services will be created.
-The user or test scripts can then access the VM and then a small number of scripts are pre-loaded under the shared /vagrant directory to:
+Once the VM is booted the mojaloop helm chart is deployed and the mojaloop kubernetes pods and services created, the mini-loop configuration automatically runs the /vagrant/scripts/setup-local-env.sh script to load test data into the mojaloop application.
+The user then can then log into the vm and execute the mojaloop postman/newman based Golden_Path test collections against this mojaloop installation using localhost (see below for instructions).
-1. run the postman collections to load test data
-2. execute the mojaloop postman/newman based Golden_Path test collections against this mojaloop installation using localhost.

 ## Prerequisites